cgarciae/ciclo/README.md

 [![codecov](https://codecov.io/gh/cgarciae/ciclo/branch/main/graph/badge.svg?token=3IKEUAU3C8)](https://codecov.io/gh/cgarciae/ciclo)

 # Ciclo
-_Training loop utilities and abstractions for JAX_
+_A functional training loops library for JAX_

-`ciclo` is a functional training loops library for JAX.
-It provides a set of utilities and abstractions to build complex training loops with any JAX framework. `ciclo` defines a set of building blocks that naturally compose together and scale up to build higher-level abstractions.
+`ciclo` provides a set of utilities and abstractions to build complex training loops with any JAX framework. `ciclo` defines a set of building blocks that naturally compose together and scale up to build higher-level abstractions.

 **Features**